Alum: Uses

+Industrial processes

-Aluminium-based alums have been used since antiquity, and are still important in many industrial processes.
+Aluminium-based alums have been used since antiquity, and are still important for many industrial processes.
 The most widely used alum is potassium alum.
-It has been used since antiquity as a flocculant to clarify turbid liquids, as a mordant in dyeing, and in tanning.
-It is still widely used in water treatment, in medicine, for cosmetics (in deodorant), in food preparation (in baking powder and pickling), and to fire-proof paper and cloth.
+It has been used since antiquity as a flocculant to clarify cloudy liquids, as a mordant (or binder) in dyeing, and in tanning.
+It is still widely used in water treatment, for medicine, for cosmetics (in deodorant), for food preparation (in baking powder and pickling), and to fire-proof paper and cloth.

+Topical Antihemorrhagic

-Alum is also used as a styptic, in styptic pencils available from pharmacists, or as an alum block, available from barber shops and gentlemen's outfitters, to stem bleeding from shaving nicks; and as an astringent.
-An alum block can be used directly as a perfume-free deodorant (antiperspirant), and unprocessed mineral alum is sold in Indian bazaars for just that purpose.
+Alum is used as a styptic (to stop bleeding) in styptic pencils available from pharmacists.
+Alum blocks, available from barber shops and gentlemen's outfitters, are used to stem bleeding from shaving nicks; and as an astringent.

+Powdered alum are also used in Southeast Asian traditional medicine for open wounds and sores.

+Deodorant

+An alum block can be used directly as a perfume-free deodorant (antiperspirant), and unprocessed mineral alum is sold in Indian bazaars for that purpose.
 Throughout Island Southeast Asia, potassium alum is most widely known as tawas and has numerous uses.
-It is used as a traditional antiperspirant and deodorant, and in traditional medicine for open wounds and sores.
+It is used as a traditional antiperspirant and deodorant.
 The crystals are usually ground into a fine powder before use.

+Bread

+In Britain alum has been used as a way of preserving flour and bleaching it.
+Bakers used small amounts to make the fine white manchet bread produced for the rich.
+In times of poor harvest, more alum was added.
+In 1758 the British government banned the use of alum in bread, although some bakers continued to use it and many people continued to demand white bread adulterated with alum.

-In the Victorian era, alum was used along with other substances like plaster of Paris to adulterate certain food products, particularly bread.
+During the 19th century, alum was used along with other substances like plaster of Paris to adulterate certain food products, particularly bread.
 It was used to make lower-grade flour appear whiter, allowing the producers to spend less on whiter flour.
 Because it retains water, it would make the bread heavier, meaning that merchants could charge more for it in their shops.
-The amount of alum present in each loaf of bread could reach levels that would be toxic to humans and cause chronic diarrhea, which could lead to death in young children.
+The amount of alum present in each loaf of bread could reach concentrations that would be toxic to humans and cause chronic diarrhoea, which could result in the death of young children.

-Alum is used as a mordant in traditional textiles; and in Indonesia and the Philippines, solutions of tawas, salt, borax, and organic pigments were used to change the color of gold ornaments.
-In the Philippines, alum crystals were also burned and allowed to drip into a basin of water by babaylan (shamans) for divination.
-It is also used in other rituals in the animistic anito religions of the islands.
+Textiles and paper

-In traditional Japanese art, alum and animal glue were dissolved in water, forming a liquid known as dousa (礬水), and used as an undercoat for paper sizing.
+Alum is used as a mordant in traditional textiles; For traditional Japanese art, alum and animal glue were dissolved in water, forming a liquid known as dousa (礬水), and used as an undercoat for paper sizing.